Anxiety, The Beast Within or The Angle of Peace?

 Coping:

 In looking up the word “cope”, the first definition is interesting.
-From Dictionary.com, it reads, “to struggle or deal, especially on fairly even terms or with some degree of success.”
-This definition is helpful, for it gives hope that the individual who is experiencing extreme anxiety has the capacity to have “some degree of success” to a better way of living.
+Dictionary.com, reads, “to struggle or deal, especially on fairly even terms or with some degree of success.”
+This definition is helpful, for it gives hope that the individual who is experiencing extreme anxiety has the capacity to have “some degree of success” in a better way of living.
 Learning to live out different degrees of success with anxiety in our life is not easy.
 Using self-help books and going to counseling can assist a person to understand their unique life situation and gain the knowledge to have success in their life.

 Do I need to take medications: